Shollar water: Water conduit

 The Baku-Shollar water conduct passes through the hills of in Guba and ends in Baku.
 The conduit has a length of 110 miles south and cost 27 million men to construct.
 Soon after its construction, the pipeline supplied 3 million buckets of water a day to Baku residents.
 To this day, the Shollar pipeline remains a vital source of water to central Baku.
-Reliable and clean, this water source has helped increase Baku's population from few thousand to over 2.5 million.
+Reliable and clean, this water source has helped increase Baku's population from a few thousand to over 2.5 million.

 When constructed, the Baku-Shollar water conduit was the longest in the country.

 There are three Shollar Water Towers in Sovetsky settlement of Baku.
-According to residents these monuments were taken under state control.
-These towers were built in the 19th century due to construction of Shollar water pipeline.
+According to residents, these monuments were taken under state control.
+These towers were built in the 19th century due to the construction of Shollar water pipeline.
 From each of this tower people were provided by Shollar water.
-These towers were functioned till 1950s.
+These towers were functioned till the 1950s.